 Fresh oyster mushrooms growing on your kitchen counter?
 Shiitake always at hand?
-Mushroom culture has never been easier than with a growing kit like those of Shaman or Champignons Maison!
+Mushroom culture has never been easier than with a growing kit!
 The culture process varies slightly depending on the variety, but it is very simple: open the bag, soak the mycelium block (the “underground” form of the mushroom, of which we actually eat the reproductive organ), then spray water from time to time to conserve moisture and finally harvest your own mushrooms!

 One culture kit can give up to 4 harvests, for a total of approximately 1.5 pound of mushrooms.
 You can then use the mycelium to sow your garden or a Smart Pot!